lenadroid/airflow-azure/article/Airflow-Steps.md

 * We covered the importance of to understanding the differences and trade-offs between the variety of tools for building data pipelines
 * We learned about Apache Airflow as one of the most popular and widely adopted OSS projects for programmatic orchestration of data workflows
 * We looked at options and reasons for running Apache Airflow in a distributed setting
-* We reviewed the infrastructure architecture of provisioning a distributed Airflow setup in a cloud-agnistic environment, as well as in the cloud on Azure, AWS, and GCP
+* We reviewed the infrastructure architecture of provisioning a distributed Airflow setup in a cloud-agnostic environment, as well as in the cloud on Azure, AWS, and GCP
-* We followed the detailed end-to-end steps explaing how to implement one of those architectures on Azure
+* We followed the detailed end-to-end steps explaining how to implement one of those architectures on Azure

 As a next step, experiment and take a look at some of the DAG definitions and [integrations](https://airflow.apache.org/docs/stable/integration.html) available!